dbos-inc/dbos-docs/docs/cloud-tutorials/interactive-timetravel.md

 ![DBOS Time Travel Launch Debug Proxy Screenshot](./assets/ttdbg-launch-proxy.png)

-    For more information, please see the [Time Travel Debugger reference](../api-reference/time-travel-debugger.md)
   </TabItem>
   <TabItem value="CLI" label="CLI">
 	  Open a terminal window and navigate to the folder where you downloaded the pre-compiled debug proxy binary file (`debug-proxy`).